 We live in a state that is changing.
-Our population is growing and its composition is also shifting dramatically.
-In addition, jobs of the future -- and the skills we will need to fill them - will also be different than they are today.
+Colorado's population is growing and its composition is shifting dramatically.
+In addition, jobs of the future-and the skills we will need to fill them-will be different than they are today.

-Today - Economic assets supporting our quality of life.
-Efficient spending.
+Today - Higher education is an asset that supports our quality of life.